lazardimitrijevic/clojure-formula1/README.md

-# formula
+# Formula1 Web Application

-A Clojure library designed to ... well, that part is up to you.
+A simple clojure web application for managing drivers, teams, races and other formula1 copmponents.

-## Usage
+## Running

-FIXME
+Starting web server for the application with command(from command line): lein ring server-headless.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Lazar Dimitrijevic

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.